bogogion/NACV/README.md

 ## Current Todo:
 - Write complete documentation on camera code for further maintence.
-- Write code to communicate with the Java code (either analog pins or networking).
-- Write conditions and math for detections.
 - Test.
 - Figure out mounting on robot.
-- Improve performance and tune detector for best detections.

 ## System Diagram
 * Code